Can You File For Bankruptcy During Divorce?

 • Does filing before divorce make the most sense?

-• Should you wait until you settle everything to take this step?
+• Should you wait until you have settled everything before taking this step?

 • Can the two happen at the same time?